val-iisc/s3vaada/README.md

 ## TLDR
-Obtain perfamance close to supervised learning using small amount of labelled data (~10%) in target domain, for adapting a model from source to target domain.
+Obtain performance close to supervised learning using small amount of labelled data (~10%) in target domain, for adapting a model from source to target domain.

 ![Alt Text](images/overview.gif)